Twin-width of graphs with tree-structured decompositions: Introduction

-\subparagraph*{Motivation.} To decompose a graph into smaller components and estimate a certain parameter of the original graph from the parameters of its components is an indispensable approach of structural graph theory, which serves in taming branch-and-bound trees as well as for theoretical considerations because it allows for stronger assumptions (i.e., high connectivity) on the considered graphs.
-There are various ways to decompose a graph, e.g., bi-, tri-, or quasi-4-connected components, tree decompositions of small adhesion (the maximum cardinality of the intersection of to adjacent bags), modular decomposition, or decomposition into the factors of a graph product.
+\subparagraph*{Motivation.} To decompose a graph into smaller components and estimate a certain parameter of the original graph from the parameters of its components is an indispensable approach of structural graph theory.
+Graph decomposition is crucial not only in taming branch-and-bound trees but also for theoretical considerations since it allows for stronger assumptions (i.e., high connectivity) on the considered graphs.
+There are various ways to decompose a graph, e.g., into biconnected, triconnected, or quasi-4-connected components, into tree decompositions of small adhesion (the maximum cardinality of the intersection of adjacent bags), into modules, or decomposition into the factors of a graph product.

-So far there is no detailed analysis of the relation between the twin-width of a graph and the twin-width of its biconnected, triconnected, or quasi-4-connected components.
-The only result towards ($k$-)connected components is the basic observation that the twin-width of a graph is obviously the maximum over the twin-width over its ($1$-connected) components.
-While there already exists a strong analysis of the interplay of tree-width and twin-width (cf.~~\cite{bounding-twwa, bounding-twwb}), it is still open how twin-width behaves with respect to the adhesion of a given tree decomposition, which can be significantly smaller than the tree-width of a graph (as an example, consider a graph whose biconnected components are large cliques -- the adhesion is~1 whereas the tree-width is the maximum clique size).
-Further, there exist many variants of tree-width, for example, strong tree-width \cite{stwSeese, stwHalin} for which the interplay with twin-width has not yet been discussed in the literature.
+The twin-width of a graph in terms of its biconnected components has already been considered in~\cite{gonne}, where the author obtains a bound which, however, is not tight.
+To date there is no detailed analysis of the relation between the twin-width of a graph and the twin-width of its triconnected, or quasi-4-connected components.
+The only tight result towards ($k$-)connected components is the basic observation that the twin-width of a graph is the maximum over the twin-widths of its ($1$-connected) components.
+While there already exists a strong analysis of the interplay of tree-width and twin-width (cf.~\cite{bounding-twwa}), it is still open how twin-width behaves with respect to the adhesion of a given tree decomposition, which can be significantly smaller than the tree-width of a graph (as an example, consider a graph whose biconnected components are large cliques -- the adhesion is~1 whereas the tree-width is the maximum clique size).
+Further, there exist many variants of tree-width, for example, strong tree-width \cite{stwSeese, stwHalin} for which the interplay with twin-width remains unexplored in the existing literature.

 \subparagraph*{Our results.} We prove the following bound on the twin-width of a graph: \begin{restatable}{theorem}{Stwvstww} If $G$ is a graph of strong tree-width $k$, then